bobvanderlinden/softwarebakeryblog/projects/drivedroid.markdown

 ## Version history

 <pre class="scrollable">
+v0.8.1
+* Fixed not being able to restore USB mode for some devices.
+* Fixed images not showing up when there's one available.
+* Fixed refreshing the imagelist when adding/editing images.

 v0.8.0
 * Notifications for image hosting.
 * Setup guide for first time use and device compatibility testing.